ULHPC/ulhpc-docs/docs/jobs/submit.md

 ## Monitoring past jobs efficiency

 !!! important "Walltime estimation and Job efficiency"
     By default, none of the regular jobs you submit can exceed a walltime of 2 days (`2-00:00:00`).
 You have a _strong_ interest to estimate accurately the walltime of your jobs.
 While it is not always possible, or quite hard to guess at the beginning of a given job campaign where you'll probably ask for the maximum walltime possible, you should look back as your historical usage for the past efficiency and elapsed time of your previously completed jobs using [`seff` or `susage` utilities](../slurm/commands.md#job-efficiency-seff-susage).
 Update the time constraint `[#SBATCH] -t [...]` of your jobs accordingly.
 There are two immediate benefits for you:

     1. Short jobs are scheduled faster, and may even be elligible for [backfilling](priority.md#backfill-scheduling)
     2. You will be more likely elligible for a raw share upgrade of your user account -- see [Fairsharing](../slurm/fairsharing.md#q-my-user-fairshare-is-low-what-can-i-do)

-The below utilities will help you track the CPU/Memory efficiency (`seff`) or the Average Walltime Accuracy (`susage`, `sacct`) of your past jobs
+The following utilities will help you track the CPU/Memory efficiency (`seff`) or the Average Walltime Accuracy (`susage`, `sacct`) of your past jobs

 ### `seff`